 - For redundancies involving fewer than 20 employees, make sure you follow a minimum three step dismissal process before making an employee redundant.
-For full details on how to follow a best practice redundancy consultation process, please see NICVA’s Advice Note: Redundancy
+For full details on how to follow a best practice redundancy consultation process, please see NICVA’s Redundancy Guidance

 - Redundancy is legally classified as a form of dismissal so if your organisation has indemnity insurance which covers employment legal costs, you should notify your insurer prior to issuing formal redundancy notification letters.

 - Ensure that employees are given notice in line with their contractual notice period, do not rely on ‘protective notice’ letters issued at the start of the redundancy process to cover this.
 An employee’s period of notice legally begins the day the official notification of redundancy/dismissal letter is issued.

 If you are facing the prospect of having to dissolve your organisation there are certain things that need to be considered in the winding up process.
 Care must be taken to ensure that all legal obligations and liabilities have been properly dealt with.
 Winding up an organisation takes time, good planning and may take specialist advice to help ensure that it is done properly.

 This advice provides a quick overview of what any organisation needs to consider to help it get started and make the correct contacts to find out more about its individual situation, thereby ensuring it complies with both statutory regulations and requirements.

 Perhaps you have not secured funding or your main projects are finished.
 Whatever the reason, ensure that it has been thought out and talked through at the Board level in the first instance.